 – Supporting with building out marketing materials based on supplied art direction and templates

-– Research and creation of symbol system for the website navigation and marketing materials
+– Research and creation of a symbol system for the website navigation and marketing materials

-Symbols sketches at the second stage, pairing with different testing color palettes
+Symbol sketches at the second stage, paired with different testing color palettes

 Promotional material sketches in different testing color palettes